Hypergeometric Functions over Finite Fields: Preliminaries for the Complex and Finite Field Settings

 \subsection{Gauss and Jacobi sums}

 We now lay the necessary corresponding groundwork for the finite field setting based on \cite{AAR, Berndt-Evans-Williams,Evans81, Evans83, Evans91,Greene}.
-We recall the Gauss and Jacobi sums, which are the finite field analogues of the gamma and beta functions, and consequently the binomial coefficient and the rising factorial, and we also state analogues of the formulas for $\G(x)$ given in Theorems \ref{thm:reflect}-\ref{thm:multiplication}.
+We recall the Gauss and Jacobi sums, which are the finite field analogues of the gamma and beta functions, and consequently the binomial coefficient and the rising factorial.
+We also state analogues of the formulas for $\G(x)$ given in Theorems \ref{thm:reflect}-\ref{thm:multiplication}.
 For a comprehensive treatment of Gauss sums and Jacobi sums, see the book by Berndt, Evans and Williams \cite{Berndt-Evans-Williams}.

-To begin, let $\F_q$ be a finite field, where $q=p^e$ is a power of an odd prime.
-Recall that a multiplicative character $\chiup$ on $\F_q^{\times}$ is a group homomorphism and the set $\fqhat$ of all multiplicative characters on $\F_q^{\times}$ forms a cyclic group of order $q-1$ under composition.
+To begin, fix an odd prime $p$ and let $\F_q$ be a finite field of size $q$, where $q=p^e$.
+Recall that a \Index{multiplicative character} $\chiup$ on $\F_q^{\times}$ is a group homomorphism and the set $\fqhat$ of all multiplicative characters on $\F_q^{\times}$ forms a cyclic group of order $q-1$ under multiplication.
 Throughout, we fix the following notation